BJNSTNKVC/js-local-storage/README.md

 ```javascript
 LocalStorage.get('key', { value: 'default', ttl: 60, persist: true });
 ```

+>**Note:** When you attempt to retrieve a value using the `get` method, it checks if the item has expired based on its TTL (Time-To-Live).
+If the item has indeed expired, it is automatically removed from the LocalStorage, ensuring that your application only works with valid, up-to-date data.

 ### all

 Retrieve an object containing all keys and their associated values stored in the Local Storage.